 (4) Term paper assignment (20% of your final grade): This assignment is a good opportunity for you to go into the culture-related research in greater depth and to practice your writing skills.
-First, you should select from the literature two original data-based articles (not literature reviews) that present two complementary/different approaches to answering a particular question about social learning and culture (e.g., two papers using different methods to present evidence for culture in the same species, or two papers showing consistent or contrasting results about social learning mechanisms in two different species, or two papers presenting complementary results on different forms of cultural contents, such as material culture, social culture, sexual culture, in two different species or two groups of the same species, or two papers presenting different data-based implications of "social learning and culture" research on cognition).
-If you have a doubt about whether the papers you selected are suitable or not, feel free to send them to me for approval or further advice.
+First, you should select from the literature two original data-based articles (not literature reviews) that present two complementary/different approaches to answering a particular question about social learning and culture (e.g., two papers using different methods to present evidence for culture in the same species, or two papers showing consistent or contrasting results about social learning mechanisms in two different species, or two papers presenting complementary results on different forms of cultural contents, such as material culture, social culture, sexual culture, in two different species or two groups of the same species, or two papers presenting different databased implications of "social learning and culture" research on cognition).
+If you have a doubt about whether the papers you selected are suitable or not, feel free to send them to Tatjana and/or me for approval or further advice.

-Second, you should prepare a short (1,500-2,000 words) essay (a) providing some background information on the question being addressed, (b) explaining how these two approaches are complementary/different, and (c) suggesting future research directions to further investigate this question.
-In terms of format, this essay should be a word-processed APA-style literature review due by email to me (jeanbaptiste.leca@uleth.ca) AND Chinthaka (kaluthota@uleth.ca) on April 6th before midnight (length: 1,500-2,000 words, not including the Abstract and References section).
+Second, you should prepare a short essay (2,000 ± 200 words, not including the Abstract and the References sections) (a) providing some background information on the question being addressed, (b) explaining how these two approaches are complementary/different, and (c) suggesting future research directions to further investigate this question.
+In terms of format, this essay should be a word-processed APA-style literature review due by email to me (jeanbaptiste.leca@uleth.ca) AND Tatjana (tatjana.kaufmann@uleth.ca) on March 27th in the evening, before midnight.
 The itemized evaluation sheet for paper assignments will be available on Moodle.

-(5) Final exam (10% of your final grade): A written in-class end-of-term test is scheduled on April 20, 2016, during the regular class hours.
-This exam will be comprehensive, in that it will include questions related to all the course materials covered during the term (but mainly based on my slideshows).
+(5) Final exam (10% of your final grade): A written in-class end-of-term test is scheduled on April 19th from 6:00 to 8:00 pm.
+This exam will be comprehensive, in that it will include questions related to all the course materials covered during the term (but mainly based on the slideshows posted on Moodle).